kelsi2/TS_Course/Stats/README.md

 - Like function arguments but for types in class/function definitions
 - Allows us to define type of property/argument/return value at a future point
 - Used heavily when writing reusable code

+7. Alternative approach using interfaces.
+This doesn't rely on inheritance the same way generics does, instead readers are all separate classes that implement a DataReader interface which makes for more reusable code.